 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-Are you wondering how many credit cards is enough?
+Are you wondering how many credit cards should I have?
 Have you ever searched for answers on the “How many credit cards should I have Reddit”?
-Several Reddit users have asked this question and the responses are quite interesting.
+Several Reddit users have asked this question, and the responses are quite interesting.

 All of us use credit cards differently and have different reasons for why we apply for new ones.
 Reddit is a free resource that gathers these various opinions to help you pick the best option for your own situation.

 Below is an example of what type of questions Reddit users ask about how many credits to own at once.

 Most people need A LOT fewer cards to maximize each purchase and enjoy valuable benefits in the process.
 And you don’t always have to apply for a new card every 6 months to get the best bonus.
 But if you want to beat the current world record or become an expert card churner (while keeping excellent credit), you can pursue these goals.

 Here are some nuggets of advice from different Reddit users for this question.